joja7/unims_thesis_template/README.md

 ## License

-This template is licensed under the [MIT License](LICENSE).
+This template is licensed under the [GNU License](LICENSE).
 You are free to use, modify, and distribute it for personal or academic purposes.

 ---

-Feel free to modify the content to better suit your template and its usage instructions.